reflex-dev/reflex-web/blog/2024-10-8-self-hosting-reflex-with-docker.md

 ## Deploying your dockerized app to a remote server

+*Note*: the following commands were used on a EC2 Amazon Linux vm, your commands may differ slightly.

 To deploy your Dockerized Reflex app to a remote server, you will need to push your Docker images to a container registry like Docker Hub or Amazon ECR.
 Once your images are in the registry, you can pull them onto your remote server and run them using Docker Compose.

 Here are the steps to deploy your Dockerized Reflex app to a remote server: